GovCompass

 Layer 1: AI inventory (foundation)

-The audit trail begins with your AI inventoryAI inventoryA register of all AI systems an organization builds, buys or embeds, with owners and risk tiers — the prerequisite for governing any of them.Open full entry →.
+The audit trail begins with your AI inventoryAI inventoryA register of all AI systems an organization builds, buys or embeds, with owners and risk tiers.
+It is the prerequisite for governing any of them.Open full entry →.
 Every AI system in use must be documented: name, vendor, version, category, intended purpose, affected personsaffected personsThe individuals or groups who are subject to or impacted by an AI system's outputs or decisions, and whose rights the governance regime aims to protect.Open full entry →, and operational status.
 The inventory must be dated and version-controlled, so auditors can see what systems were in use at any given time.

 Layer 2: classification records